Chapter 4 Type System

 Overview

 An intrinsic type is a type whose implementation is provided by the backend, not by Scaly code.
-Intrinsic types are declared using the intrinsic keyword:
+Under this design, intrinsic types would be declared using the intrinsic keyword:

 define i32 intrinsic